jweaver72/EGZUMMER-WIKI/Button-functions.md

 * held together with any of the front keypad buttons transmits DTMF codes

 ## `Function button I`
-* short press - user programmable in the menu `F1Shrt`
+* short press - user programmable in the menu: `F1Shrt`
-* long press - user programmable in the menu `F1Long`
+* long press - user programmable in the menu: `F1Long`

 ## `Function button II`
-* short press - user programmable in the menu `F2Shrt`
+* short press - user programmable in the menu: `F2Shrt`
-* long press - user programmable in the menu `F2Long`
+* long press - user programmable in the menu: `F2Long`
 * this button can also be used to send tone 1750Hz by holding it together with `PTT` button